togura55/win/WdPublisher/README.md

 ## ToDo/Known Issues
 *   Not be functional by clicking [Suspend] button
 ## History
+* 1.1.x
-* 1.1.x - Export log file
+- Export log file
+- Handling event of the device's barcode scan
+- Support getting device's firmware version
 * 1.0.15
   - Stable version for the demo use, with WdBroker 1.0.9 and WdController 1.0.2
   - debug option for executing stand-alone mode (non-IP, non-BT)